MadT3ch/ELK-Stack-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- 10.0.0.7
+- 10.0.0.8

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- Filebeat
+-
 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat monitors and logs data that you allow and transfers them to Elasticsearch for review and retention.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat-config.yml file to etc/ansible/files directory on the jump box
-- Update the _____ file to include...
+- Update the file to include the host IP for the ELK server (10.1.0.4) to port 9200 which is the API over HTTP that communicates with Elasticsearch
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to the ELK-VM by running SSH to the Private IP (10.1.0.4) of the ELK Server

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- The Playbook is the filebeat-playbook.yml that is copied to the etc/anisbile/files
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Update etc/ansible/filebeat-config.yml file in order to have Ansible run on a specific machine.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Navigate to http://13.66.195.50:5601/app/kibana.
+If everything worked correctly you will see the web front end.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._